Decubate-com/docs/default.md

 ## Services and DeFi Solutions

-Decubate offers a comprehensive suite of services and DeFi solutions to help entrepreneurs and investors succeed in the web3 economy.
+Decubate offers a suite of services and DeFi solutions to help entrepreneurs and investors succeed in the web3 economy.
 Our range of services includes funding, community crowdfunding, market making, incubation/advisory, and more, tailored to meet the diverse needs of our users.

 - Website: https://decubate.com/